Arvintian/nuxt/README.md

-# Mux
+# nuxt

-Mux is a tool let your python function run as a server.
+nuxt is a tool let your python function run as a server.

 Usage

 ```

-Usage: mux [OPTIONS]
+Usage: nuxt [OPTIONS]

 Options:
   --module TEXT      Your python module.